syncfusion-content/maui-docs/MAUI/Barcode-Generator/migration.md

 # Migrate from Xamarin.Forms SfBarcode to .NET MAUI SfBarcodeGenerator

-To migrate easier from [Xamarin SfBarcode](https://www.syncfusion.com/xamarin-ui-controls/xamarin-barcode) to [.NET MAUI SfBarcodeGenerator](https://www.syncfusion.com/maui-controls/maui-barcodes), we kept most of the APIs from Xamarin SfBarcode in MAUI SfBarcodeGenerator.
-However, to maintain the consistency of API naming in MAUI SfBarcodeGenerator, we renamed some of the APIs.
-The APIs that have been changed in MAUI SfBarcodeGenerator from Xamarin SfBarcode are detailed as follows.
+To make the migration from the [Xamarin SfBarcode](https://www.syncfusion.com/xamarin-ui-controls/xamarin-barcode) to [.NET MAUI SfBarcodeGenerator](https://www.syncfusion.com/maui-controls/maui-barcodes) easier, we kept most of the APIs from the Xamarin SfCircularGauge in the.NET MAUI SfRadialGauge.
+However, to maintain the consistency of API naming in the.NET MAUI SfRadialGauge, we renamed some of the APIs.
+Please find the difference in the below topics.

-## Adding Reference
+## Import namespace

 <table>
 <tr>